anhhuynh30/PageVisitsFunnel/README.md

 # Page Visits Funnel

+The purpose of this project is to practice using .merge() function.

 In this project, I will analyze **Cool T-Shirts Inc.**'s data on visits to their website.
 My main task is to build a **funnel**, which is a description of how many people continue to the next step of a multi-step process.

 The following is **Cool T-Shirts Inc.**'s funnel process: